 The old man lifted his glass, wishing health and happiness to all; and they all echoed his toast in unison.

-They challenged each other, singing holiday themes; and the others listened on, echoing the lyrics and clapping.
+They challenged each other, reciting octaves on holiday themes; and the others listened on, echoing the lyrics and clapping.

 It was time to prepare the dinner.
 Their mother, with the help of Felle, removed the pork legs and stuck them on three long skewers, the handle fixed firmly to the ground.

 – You will bring the fourth skewer to our neighbours as a gift – she said to Felle; — they have the right to feast too.